Sankeerth264/gitsample1/README.md

 # Git practise
+this is a change1
-this is a change 1
+so this is 2nd change